DennisHeimbigner/netcdf-java/docs/src/site/pages/netcdfJava_tutorial/cdmdatasets/readingcdm.md

 {% endcapture %}
 {{ rmd | markdownify }}

-There are a number of *extent reordering* methods that operate on an `Array`, and return another `Array` with the same backing data storage, but with the indices modified in various ways:
+There are a number of *index reordering* methods that operate on an `Array`, and return another `Array` with the same backing data storage, but with the indices modified in various ways:

 {% capture rmd %}
 {% includecodeblock netcdf-java&docs/src/test/java/examples/cdmdatasets/ReadingCdmTutorial.java&indexManipulation %}